Exponential ergodicity of a degenerate age-size piecewise deterministic process: Introduction

-In particular, we will apply our method to determine the exponential convergence towards a stable size distribution in a bacterial proliferation model called the \textit{adder} model \cite{Taheri-Araghi2015,Lin2020,Hall1991SteadySD,gabriel:hal-01742140}.
+In particular, we will apply our method to determine the exponential convergence towards a stable size distribution in a bacterial proliferation model called the \textit{adder} model~\cite{Taheri-Araghi2015,Lin2020,Hall1991SteadySD,gabriel:hal-01742140}.
 Individual cells are structured by their added size $a$ which renews to 0 at each division, and their size $y$ which evolves deterministically at exponential rate.
-The existence of a steady-state distribution and its form was already known since \cite{Hall1991SteadySD} and was recently justified using entropy methods by \cite{gabriel:hal-01742140}.
-Since the eigenelements of the generator are known in this case, by the direct application of Harris' theorem, our method permits to evade technical issues linked to the lack of compactness of the model, which make a classic treatment by PDE and hypocoercivity methods harder to prove and less general.
+The existence of a steady-state distribution and its form was already known since~\cite{Hall1991SteadySD}, however the exponential convergence could not be obtained using entropy methods by~\cite{gabriel:hal-01742140}.
+Since the eigenelements of the generator are known in this case, by the direct application of Theorem~\ref{thm:harris}, our method permits to obtain the exponential convergence while evading technical issues linked to the lack of compactness of the model, which make a classic treatment by PDE and hypocoercivity methods harder to prove and less general.

+{ Finally, it is worth noticing that other models share similar dynamics with the ones generated by \eqref{eq:Q}.
+In an unrelated context, but fairly similar setting, Piecewise Deterministic Markov Processes (PDMP) have been recently used to sample target distributions in the framework of Markov Chain Monte Carlo (MCMC) methods, as described for example in~\cite{mcpdmp}.
+There, an important task is to show good convergence rates of the MC-PDMP towards the target stationary distribution.
+Methods relying on drift-minorisation conditions, similar to conditions (H1) and (H2) of Theorem~\ref{thm:harris}, have been proven useful in that context~\cite{zigzag,bouncy,fetique}, where issues related to dimensionality and degeneracy might also be encountered.
+Notice however that the processes considered in all these contexts are always conservative.}